SkylineCommunications/dataminer-docs/connector-help/connector_help/Emerson_Liebert_GXT3.md

 The available columns in the driver are:

 - **Alarm ID:** This is a 'hidden' column.
 It is the first column in the table and can be made visible by positioning the mouse pointer in the top left corner of the table and, when the cursor changes, dragging the columns to the right.
 The content of this column is a unique ID for the alarm.
 In fact it is the OID (Object IDentifier) of a node in the MIB of the device.
 The description of that node is the description of the alarm.

 - **Alarm Description:** This column should contain a unique and user-friendly description of the alarm.
-For well-known alarms, this will be set after startup (though it is overridable), but for custom alarms, this will be the OID of the node in the MIB.
+For well-known alarms, this will be set after startup (though it can be overridden), but for custom alarms, this will be the OID of the node in the MIB.
 Because this OID is very difficult to understand, it is possible to change the alarm description to make it more user-friendly.

   Note that the row (and therefore the alarm description) will not be removed when the alarm is cleared.
 Instead the **Alarm Status** column will just change to *OK*.

 - **Alarm Status:** This column indicates whether the alarm is currently active.
 (Active = *Alarm*, not active = *Ok*).
 The benefit of not removing the alarms is that, when using trending, it becomes easy to check when a certain alarm has occurred in the past.

 - **Alarm Time:** This column contains the value of the **System Up Time** parameter when the alarm occurred.

 ### Conditions